 While it’s great to be polite, and you will probably meet strangers in your foreign language, you are likely to find that the informal usage is used just as much if not much more than the formal one.

-Pimsleur does cover the informal usage but it’s not until the later levels of the course.
+Pimsleur does cover the informal usage but it’s not until the later levels.

-The other problem with the context of the traveling businessman is that not as many language learners are likely to relate to it.
+The other problem with the context of the traveling businessman is that not every learner is likely to relate to it.
 In most conversation scenarios you’re arriving on a bus or plane, shopping for souvenirs for your wife and children, or sorting something out at hotel.

-The language you learn through these scenarios is useful but it I think Pimsleur should update their course a little to meet the more modern needs of a language learner.
+The vocabulary you learn through these scenarios is useful but it I think Pimsleur should update their content a little to meet the more modern needs of a learner.
 We’re not all international businessmen on a short trip away from our wife and kids.

-Another common problem with Pimsleur is that the beginner levels move through the language fast.
-If you’re completely new to the language then you will find yourself pausing and replaying the lessons quite a but.
+Another common problem with Pimsleur is that the beginner levels move fast.
+If you’re completely new to learning languages then you will find yourself pausing and replaying the lessons quite a but.

 This becomes a problem if you’re learning a language with a difficult pronunciation system.
 While Pimsleur does break down each word by syllable, sometimes it feels like it quickly glazes over any difficult sound.
 You are told to listen and repeat.
 Pimsleur offers little more help than that.

-The quality of voice actors and dialogues vary from language to language.
-While there are some pimsleur courses that sound pretty good like Russian, Irish, Korean, and Spanish.
+The quality of voice actors and dialogues varies from program to program.
+While there are some Pimsleur courses that sound pretty good like French, Russian, Irish, Korean, and Spanish.

 There are some that sound painfully artificial like Thai and Arabic.
-This affects the course effectiveness a little (you don’t want to be mimicking a monotone native speaker), but the main drawback is that it makes working through the course drier and more boring than it needs to be.
+This affects the program’s effectiveness a little (you don’t want to be mimicking a monotone speaker), but the main drawback is that it makes working through the content drier and more boring than it needs to be.
+It’s not a good sign if your language learning method feels boring.

-It’s best to use Pimsleur the way the course itself recommends: listening to a single 30 minute lesson a day, each day.
-Remember that the courses are designed to introduce you to a language consistently overtime.
+It’s best to use Pimsleur the way the program itself recommends: listening to a single 30 minute lesson a day, each day.
+Remember that the courses are designed to teach youconsistently overtime.

 You’ll want to work at consistent pace to get the most out of these lessons.
 Don’t try rush through them, listening to 4 or 5 a day.
 It won’t have the same effect.
 Also if you miss a day, don’t let the missed day turned into a missed week.